Optimal Transport and Skorokhod Embedding: Introduction

 We can now formally introduce $\gamma$-monotonicity. \begin{definition} A set $\Gamma\subset S$ is called $\gamma$-monotone iff $\Gamma^< \times \Gamma$ contains no stop-go pairs, i.e.\

-\end{definition} By the monotonicity principle, an optimal stopping time is supported by a set $\Gamma$ such that $\Gamma^<\times \Gamma$ contains no stop-go pair $\big((f,s),(g,t)\big)$.
-Intuitively, such a pair gives rise to a possible modification, improving the given stopping rule: as $f(s) = g(t)$, we can imagine stopping the path $(f,s)$ at time $s$, and allowing $(g,t)$ to go on by transferring all paths which extend $(f,s)$, the ``remaining lifetime'', onto $(g,t)$, which is now ``going''.
-By \eqref{BPIneq} this guarantees an improved value of $\gamma$ in total, contradicting the optimality of $\gamma$.
-Observe that the condition $f(s)=g(t)$ is necessary to guarantee that a modified stopping rule still embeds the measure $\mu$.
-A pictorial representation of this process in the case of the Root embedding is given in Figure~\ref{fig:BadPairs}.
+\end{definition} By the monotonicity principle, Theorem~\ref{GlobalLocal}, an optimal stopping time is supported by a set $\Gamma$ such that $\Gamma^<\times \Gamma$ contains no stop-go pair $\big((f,s),(g,t)\big)$.
+Intuitively, such a pair gives rise to a possible modification, improving the given stopping rule: as $f(s) = g(t)$, we can imagine stopping the path $(f,s)$ at time $s$, and allowing $(g,t)$ to go on by transferring all paths which extend $(f,s)$, the `remaining lifetime', onto $(g,t)$, which is now \emph{going} (see Figure~\ref{fig:BadPairs3-intro}).
+By \eqref{BPIneqProb-intro} this guarantees an improved value of $P_\gamma$, contradicting the optimality of our stopping rule.
+Observe that the condition $f(s)=g(t)$ is what guarantees that a modified stopping rule still embeds the measure $\mu$.
+In Section~\ref{sec:part-embedd} below we will briefly indicate how the monotonicity principle can be used to derive existing solutions to the Skorokhod embedding problem as well as a whole family of novel solutions to the Skorokhod embedding problem; many further examples will be provided in Section~\ref{sec:embeddings-abundance}.

-In Section 2 below we give a short teaser on how particular embeddings are obtained as a consequence of Theorem~\ref{GlobalLocal}: there we establish the Root and the Rost solutions of \eqref{SkoSol}, as well as a continuum of new embeddings which ``interpolate'' between them.
-It will become clear that the essence of the proof is already contained in Figure~\ref{fig:BadPairs}.
-In addition, we are also able to establish many other solutions to the embedding problem, and we proceed to do this in Section~\ref{sec:embeddings-abundance}.
-For readers who are more interested in the probabilistic consequences of our results, we provide a probabilistic interpretation of our main results in more classical terminology in Section~\ref{sec:prob}; this section may be read directly after Section~\ref{sec:part-embedd}.
+Importantly, the transport-based approach readily admits a number of strong generalizations and extensions.
+With only minor changes the existence result, Theorem~\ref{MinimizerExists}, the duality result, Theorem~\ref{DualityIntro}, and the monotonicity principle, Theorem~\ref{GlobalLocal} below, extend to general starting distributions and Brownian motion in $\R^d$, and more generally to sufficiently regular Markov processes; see Sections \ref{s:mp} and \ref{sec:feller}.
+This is notable since previous constructions usually exploit rather specific properties of Brownian motion.

-The monotonicity principle, Theorem~\ref{GlobalLocal}, is the most complex part of this paper, and requires substantial preparation in order to combine the relevant concepts from stochastic analysis and optimal transport.
+The monotonicity principle, Theorem~\ref{GlobalLocal}, represents the culmination of the three main results, and the proof of this result will be the most complex part of this paper, requiring substantial preparation in order to combine the relevant concepts from stochastic analysis and optimal transport.
 The preparation and proof of this result will therefore comprise the majority of the paper.
+In fact the proof will automatically imply a stronger version (Theorem \ref{GlobalLocal2}) of Theorem~\ref{GlobalLocal}.
+For our applications, it will also be helpful to introduce a version of this result which incorporates a secondary optimization, Theorem \ref{thm:second-maxim-result}.